Gavin-J-Li/LYB-seq/README.md

 'LYBSeq_Model_TriStructure.m' is the script for the likelihood model, and needs MATLAB, version 2019a or newer, to run.

 'Nupack_subopt.m' is the script to run Nupack within MATLAB.
-The Nupack software package should be placed within the same folder of this script.
+The Nupack software package should be installed within the same folder of this script.

 'Bio1.txt' is an example data to demo the MATLAB script 'LYBSeq_Model_TriStructure.m'.